JurgenCruz/HomeServerSetup/Setup Home Server.md

 1. Copy the anonymous VPN configuration file for bittorrent: `scp user@host:/path/to/vpn.conf /Apps/qbittorrent/wireguard/tun0.conf`.
 Change `{user@host:/path/to/vpn.conf}` to the address of the file on the computer that contains the file.
 This file must be provided by your VPN provider if you select WireGuard as the protocol.
 You can also use a USB stick to transfer the configuration file.
 If your provider requires using OpenVPN you will have to change the container configuration.
 For more information read the container's guide: https://github.com/Trigus42/alpine-qbittorrentvpn.
 2. If you are going to use a local VPN, run: `./scripts/iptable_setup.sh`.
 Adds a kernel module at system startup required for WireGuard.
-2. Edit the stack file: `nano ./files/docker-compose.yml`.
+3. Edit the stack file: `nano ./files/docker-compose.yml`.
-3. Replace `TZ=America/New_York` with your system time zone.
+4. Replace `TZ=America/New_York` with your system time zone.
 You can use this list as a reference: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
-4. Replace the XXX with the `uid` and `gid` of the user `mediacenter`.
+5. Replace the XXX with the `uid` and `gid` of the user `mediacenter`.
 You can use `id mediacenter` to get the `uid` and `gid`.
-5. If a GPU is not going to be used, delete the `runtime` and `deploy` sections of the `jellyfin` container.
+6. If a GPU is not going to be used, delete the `runtime` and `deploy` sections of the `jellyfin` container.
-6. If you are going to use OpenVPN for bittorrent, update the `qbittorrent` container according to the official guide.
+7. If you are going to use OpenVPN for bittorrent, update the `qbittorrent` container according to the official guide.
-7. If you are not going to use a local VPN, remove the `wireguard` container, otherwise replace `myhome` with the subdomain you registered on DuckDNS.org and set the `ALLOWEDIPS` variable in case `192.168 .1.0/24` is not the CIDR range of your local network.
+8. If you are not going to use a local VPN, remove the `wireguard` container, otherwise replace `myhome` with the subdomain you registered on DuckDNS.org and set the `ALLOWEDIPS` variable in case `192.168 .1.0/24` is not the CIDR range of your local network.
 Do not remove `10.13.13.0` as it is the internal WireGuard network and you will lose connectivity if you remove it.
 The guide assumes 2 clients that will connect to the VPN with the IDs: `phone` and `laptop`.
 If you require more or fewer clients, add or remove or rename the client IDs as you wish.
-8. If you are not going to expose the server to the internet, remove the `nginx` container.
+9. If you are not going to expose the server to the internet, remove the `nginx` container.
+10. Set the `lanvlan` network.
+    1. Set the `parent` attribute with the device you used to create the auxiliary macvlan network before.
+For example`enp1s0`.
+    2. Set the `subnet` attribute with your local network's range.
+    3. Set the `gateway` attribute with your router's IP.
+    4. Set the`ip_range` attribute with your local network's range that the DHCP does not assign.
+The guide configured Pi-hole not to assign the first 64 addresses, thus we use a range of 192.168.1.0/27.
+If you configured your DHCP with another non-assignable range, use that here.
+    5. Set the `host` attribute with the server's IP in the auxiliary macvlan network.
+11. Set the attribute `ipv4_address` in the `homeassistant` container with an IP in the non-assignable range of the DHCP.
+For example 192.168.1.10.
-8. Copy all contents of the file to the clipboard.
+12. Copy all contents of the file to the clipboard.
 Save and exit with `Ctrl + X, Y, Enter`.
-9. Run: `./scripts/container_firewalld_services.sh`.
+13. Run: `./scripts/container_firewalld_services.sh`.
 Configure Firewalld for containers.
 The script opens the ports for DHCP and DNS for Pi-hole; the ports for HTTP and HTTPS for Nginx and the port for WireGuard.
 If you are not going to use any of these services, edit the script and remove any unnecessary rules.
-10. Run: `./scripts/run_portainer.sh`.
+14. Run: `./scripts/run_portainer.sh`.
 This runs a Portainer Community Edition container and will listen on port `9443`.
-11. Configure Portainer from the browser.
+15. Configure Portainer from the browser.
     1. Access Portainer through https://192.168.1.253:9443.
 If you get a security alert, you can accept the risk since Portainer uses a self-signed SSL certificate.
     2. Set a random password and create user `admin`.
 Bitwarden is recommended again for this.
     3. Click "Get Started" and then select "local."